Alfresco/docs-alfresco/transformation-engine/2.2/install/index.md

 * To enable the Document Transformation Engine to work with non-English documents you must install the desired Microsoft Office language pack of the language you want to work with.

+* Microsoft Office (32-bit and 64-bit).

+    > **Note:** Please be advised that the Alfresco Document Transformation  Engine (DTE) uses Microsoft Office to automate the creation of high-fidelity renderings of Office document formats; as a result, it is your responsibility as a user of DTE to ensure that you have proper licensing arrangements in place with Microsoft to allow for such automation.

 * The Document Transformation Engine does not work with Windows non-English regional settings.

 * Make sure that the Windows print spooler service is running.